 - How do synapses work as machines?

-- How do the properties of synapses determine the processing of visual signals in the retina and visual cortex?
+- How do the properties of synapses determine the processing of visual signals in the retina and higher visual centres?

 - What are the circuit mechanisms that control “network adaptation” – changes in the way that visual stimuli are processed according to the recent history of the stimulus?